Logo CHS 2025

 The Canadian Herpetology Society (CHS) hosts an annual conference to promote the conservation and research of amphibians and reptiles across the country.
 This is a major event that brings together researchers, professionals, students, and enthusiasts from across Canada.
 The conference provides a platform for sharing conservation projects, scientific studies, and educational initiatives related to herpetology.

 Participants are encouraged to present oral communications or posters on various aspects of herpetological research and conservation.
 This year's meeting will take place in beautiful Québec city on 12-15 September 2025.
 In addition to oral and poster sessions, the banquet (including the travelogue and herp quiz), the event will feature workshops on recent technological advances in herpetology, namely using drones, grids of acoustic recorders, and artificial intelligence.
 A symposium on Assisted reproduction and species reintroduction will take place on the second day of the meeting.
 The last day of the meeting will be devoted to discovering amphibians and reptiles of the Québec region during the field trip.
-Registration for the CHS 2025 meeting is now open.
+Registration for the CHS 2025 meeting is still open.
+Abstract submission is now closed.
+The preliminary program is now available here

 About the Canadian Herpetological Society